-Despite years of ongoing research, there are still many unanswered questions about what causes Alzheimer’s diseases.
+Despite years of ongoing research, there are still many unanswered questions about what causes Alzheimer’s disease.
 Let’s explore some of the known risks associated with dementia and learn how to lower those risks.

 You may not have heard the term “type 3 diabetes” as another name for Alzheimer’s Dementia.
 Type 2 diabetes and prediabetes, also called insulin resistance, are both strongly linked to the development of Alzheimer’s dementia.
 This could actually be good news because it means this is a preventable risk factor.